Scout Agent - Lane & Associates

 Scout processes uploaded ACORD files in a temporary job folder on ephemeral storage.
 Uploaded files, intermediate processing files, and the generated Word report all live only in that temporary folder and are removed by an automated cleanup, normally within about two hours.
 Because this storage is temporary, it is also cleared when the application restarts.

-No. Scout does not retain uploaded ACORDs, extracted submission content, or generated reports as part of its records - these exist only on temporary storage during processing and are automatically removed afterward.
+No. Scout does not retain uploaded ACORDs or extracted submission content as part of its records - these exist only on temporary storage during processing and are automatically removed afterward.
+A copy of your generated report may be kept on private, access-controlled storage for a short re-download window (up to about seven days) so you can download it again from My Reports, after which it is removed.
 Scout keeps only limited operational run metadata: a run/job ID, user ID, company ID, file type and count, status, processing stage, location count, building count, an extraction-method indicator, a flag for whether AI assistance was used, error category, timestamps, and duration.
-This is operational metadata only - no submission content, insured names, addresses, or filenames.
+This is operational metadata only - no addresses, policy data, or filenames.

 No. Each job is tied to the signed-in user who created it, and a regular user cannot access another user's job status or report download.
 Company administrators' metrics dashboards show only their own company's aggregate activity, never another company's.
 Data is separated logically by company and user through access controls; it is not stored in physically separate databases.
 Authorized Lane & Associates operator accounts have administrative access across the service; per our internal policy, staff access customer data only for support, troubleshooting, and operating Scout.